DevSPK/MeetUp-Clone/README.md

 Creates and returns a new group.

-* Require Authentication: true
+- Require Authentication: true
-* Request
+- Request

-  * Method: POST
+  - Method: POST
-  * URL: /groups
+  - URL: /api/groups
-  * Headers:
+  - Headers:
-    * Content-Type: application/json
+    - Content-Type: application/json
-  * Body:
+  - Body:

     ```json
     {
     	"name": "Evening Tennis on the Water",
     	"about": "Enjoy rounds of tennis with a tight-nit group of people on the water facing the Brooklyn Bridge.
 Singles or doubles.",
     	"type": "In person",
     	"private": true,
     	"city": "New York",
-      "state": "NY",
+    	"state": "NY"
     }
     ```

-* Successful Response
+- Successful Response

-  * Status Code: 201
+  - Status Code: 201
-  * Headers:
+  - Headers:
-    * Content-Type: application/json
+    - Content-Type: application/json
-  * Body:
+  - Body:

     ```json
     {
     	"id": 1,
     	"organizerId": 1,
     	"name": "Evening Tennis on the Water",
     	"about": "Enjoy rounds of tennis with a tight-nit group of people on the water facing the Brooklyn Bridge.
 Singles or doubles.",
     	"type": "In person",
     	"private": true,
     	"city": "New York",
     	"state": "NY",
     	"createdAt": "2021-11-19 20:39:36",
     	"updatedAt": "2021-11-19 20:39:36"
     }
     ```

-* Error Response: Body validation error
+- Error Response: Body validation error

-  * Status Code: 400
+  - Status Code: 400
-  * Headers:
+  - Headers:
-    * Content-Type: application/json
+    - Content-Type: application/json
-  * Body:
+  - Body:

     ```json
     {
     	"message": "Validation Error",
     	"statusCode": 400,
     	"errors": {
     		"name": "Name must be 60 characters or less",
     		"about": "About must be 50 characters or more",
     		"type": "Type must be 'Online' or 'In person'",
     		"private": "Private must be a boolean",
     		"city": "City is required",
-        "state": "State is required",
+    		"state": "State is required"
     	}
     }
     ```